MattCSmith/Project-365/README.md

 #### **Project:** Challenged.Dev - Next.js FrontEnd
 Again I continued working on the responsiveness of the front end today, I have made a bunch of progress and feel pretty happy with the current responsiveness of the layout.
 Tomorrow I intend to continue with building out the pages.

+## Day 91
+#### **Project:** Challenged.Dev - Next.js FrontEnd
+Today I made a started work on the resources page.
+I had already made a very brief start on this page a while back, so their was a bit of tidy up and refacting required.